knpuniversity/php-beginner-series/knpu/system-setup.rst

 can start playing with the files to see what happens.
 Any editor can be used to edit the PHP files, since they're just plain text.
 But do yourself a favor and download a good editor: I recommend `PHPStorm`_, `NetBeans`_ or `Sublime Text`_ if you have a Mac.
-PHPStorm will tell you when you have a Syntax error, help you remember the arguments to PHP functions, and a lot more.
+PHPStorm will tell you when you have a syntax error, help you remember the arguments to PHP functions, and a lot more.
 It has a free trial so check it out.
-And no, I don't work for them: they just have a great editor.
+And no, they didn't even pay me to say that: they just have a great editor.
+But if they are listening... :).

 PHP Server Troubleshooting
 --------------------------